19hours/sg-statutes/Acts/Income Tax Act.md

 ### Power of Comptroller to obtain information

-105N\.—(1) Sections 65 to 65D shall have effect for the purpose of enabling the Comptroller to obtain any information for the purpose of complying with any provision of an international tax compliance agreement or enabling Singapore to carry out its obligations under any provision of such agreement, and section 65E shall also have effect in relation to a notice issued under section 65B for this purpose.
+105N\.—(1) Sections 65 to 65D have effect for the purpose of enabling the Comptroller to obtain any information for the purpose of —

-[19/2013]
+(a) complying with any provision of an international tax compliance agreement;

+(b) enabling Singapore to carry out its obligations under any provision of such agreement; or

+(c) determining whether a person has complied with any regulation made under section 105P.

+[Act 15 of 2016 wef 20/07/2016]

 (2) For the purpose of subsection (1) —